-The Prime Minister of Dominica, Roosevelt Skerrit, recently proposed that the Caribbean CBI industry undergoes changes leading to the standardisation of CBI processes and documentation.
+The Prime Minister of Dominica, Roosevelt Skerrit, recently proposed that the Caribbean citizenship by investment industry undergoes changes leading to the standardisation of citizenship by investment processes and documentation.
 This includes jointly training CBI staff in anti-money laundering, uniform legislation and standardised applications.

 Seamless CBI Processes in Dominica

 With a history spanning over two decades, Dominica has had ample time to figure out what works and what does not.
 Its CBI Programme boasts one of the most reliable and efficient procedures in the world.
 With the absence of any business experience or language requirements, applicants who are successful in passing all due diligence checks can expect to be fully processed within 60 to 90 days.
 Its straightforward and streamlined application process continues to be an inspiration for the economic citizenship industry and the larger investor immigration context.